nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingMessage.channel` channel number the message was received on.

+`NetworkingMessage.flags` flags that were used to send the message.

 `NetworkingMessage.CopyTo(byte[] destination)` copies payload from the message to the destination array.

 `NetworkingMessage.Destroy()` destroys the message.
 Should be called only when the messages are obtained from sockets.